 An ethic of stewardship permeates all we do.
 SWS Stewardship Committee develops programs, events and projects in which Stewards serve as caretakers of near-shore habitats.
-It applies citizen science data to inform project selection and management.
+In stewardship activities, we apply citizen science data to inform project and site selection and management.

 Over the years, stewardship actions to preserve and enhance shorelines, beaches and habitat have included

 - planting of trees and native plants